ibanez-comvex/digima-design-system/docs/components/modal.md

 Drawer modal are used to extend the interface without directing the user to a new page.
 This is often used on tables to display additional information or as an alternative to a page.
 <a target="blank" href="https://docs.google.com/spreadsheets/d/168ljhKlfHvYJE68rxPE0e614wuitF6PGe8gtczzFfB4/edit?usp=sharing">See full list here.</a>
 {% include images.html name="modal-drawer-edit-web-form" invisionID="352589134" %}

+---

+### Special Events

+Special moments modals are used to attract users attention about a specific event or a necessary step.
+They have a large overlapping image and centered content.
+{% include images.html name="modal-special-events-call-digima" invisionID="354842801" %}